ekraw36/Tea_Docs/troubleshooting.md

 # Data loading and Formatting Issues
 > *"Tea says my data is ‘not recognized’ or ‘invalid format.’"*
 * Tea accepts Pandas DataFrames, CSV files, and Python dictionaries.
+Make sure your data is in one for these formats.
 * Ensure column names contain no spaces or special characters.
 * Confirm that categorical variables are encoded as strings, not integers.

 > *"Tea cannot find the data set I referenced”*
 * Check your working directory with `os.getcwd()`